 4.3.
-Europe and the main strategies to protect children from sexual abuse and sexual exploitation
+Europe and the main strategies to protect children from sexual abuse and sexual exploitation the protection of children from all forms of sexual exploitation and sexual abuse are introduced in the subchapters below.

 The central documents that have a significant value in European continent and that comprehensively address